OlivierLD/raspberry-coffee/docker/README.md

 The image can also be pushed to a repository, so users would not have to build it.
 Just to run it after downloading it.

-The only pre-requisite would be to have installed `Docker` on the machine (the Raspberry PI here), as explained at the top of this document.
+The only pre-requisite would be to have installed `Docker` on the machine (the Raspberry Pi here), as explained at the top of this document.

 In this case, the full `Docker` image creation (named `oliv-nodepi` below) comes down to: